Breast Lift Surgery: Do Your Breasts Droop, Or Are They Getting Saggy?

 - If you feel your breasts are on the smaller size or don’t suit your physique, you could opt for a Breast Lift with Breast Augmentation – the Breast Lift with Enlargement using Breast Implants to increase your bust size.

-Breast Mastopexy – Breast Lift Surgery in Melbourne by our Top Plastic Surgery Team.
+Breast Mastopexy – Breast Lift Surgery in Melbourne by our Team’s Top Plastic Surgery experts.

-A breast lift is a popular method of rejuvenating the appearance of the breasts and aerola complex (nipple area).
+A breast lift is a popular method of rejuvenating the appearance of the breasts and nipple aerola complex (nipple area or “NAC”).

 - This surgery can get you the firmer breast look you desire or youthful “perkier” elevated breast contours.